pnp/sp-starter-kit/source/react-application-portal-footer/README.md

 ## Prerequisites

+## Prerequisites

+The shared links are retrieved from a list called `PnP-PortalFooter-Links`.
+The webpart will first look to see if the site is part of a hub site and get the data from the list from that hub site.
+If no hub site is available it falls back to the local site as the source.
+If you have not applied the starterkit.pnp package you can find the xml used to provision the list [here](../../provisioning/starterkit.xml)

 Personalized links only works if a custom property called `PnP-CollabFooter-MyLinks` has been added on the user profile service.
 This is string based property with maximum lenght.
 As there's no APIs to automate the property creation to the user profile service, this property will need to be manually created to enable the personalized links capability.

-Personalized links capability does not also work in on-premises as there's no APIs to access the user profile service remotely.In SharePoint Online this is performed using CSOM APIs which are abstracted by using PnPjs library.
+Instructions to set up the custom property can be found [here](../../documentation/tenant-settings.md#create-a-custom-property-in-the-user-profile-service).

+Both component property names can be changed in the SPFx extension properties.

 ## Solution

 Solution|Author(s)
 --------|---------
-folder name | Author details
+react-application-portal-footer | Waldek Mastykarz react-application-portal-footer | Paolo Pialorsi react-application-portal-footer | David Opdendries

 ## Version history

 Version|Date|Comments
 -------|----|--------
-1.0|December 25, 2019|Initial release for SharePoint Starter Kit v2
+1.0|January 12, 2019|Initial release for SharePoint Starter Kit v2

 ## Disclaimer